IPTV: The Modern Way to Stream Your Favorite Shows

 IPTV means a system in which digital TV service is presented to the subscriber via Internet Protocol technology through a broadband connection or the Internet.

-It’s somewhat different from digital video, accessed by millions of users on websites or in apps like YouTube or Netflix, but it shares the same ubiquitous nature.
+It’s somewhat different from digital video, accessed by millions of users on websites or apps like YouTube or Netflix, but it shares the same ubiquitous nature.

 Unlike a standard cable or satellite connection, multiple TVs can also use a single internal IPTV subscription.